Pepe Martí: 2025–26 season: Top rookie

+After two years in Formula 2, Martí switched to Formula E with Cupra Kiro, driving alongside Dan Ticktum during the 2025–26 season.
+Martí scored his first top-ten finish in his second race in Mexico City, finishing seventh after starting from 20th and serving a ten-second stop-go penalty following an inverter, MGU, and gearbox change during practice.
+Continuing his points scoring run, claiming five top-ten finishes in eight races, Martí finished third in Monaco to secure his first Formula E podium and become the first Spanish driver to finish on the podium in the series, followed by a second place finish in Sanya.

+2026-27 season

+Martí is set to continue at Cupra Kiro into the Gen4 era for the 2026–27 season.

 Other racing

 Sportscar racing

 Martí made his sportscar and prototype debut at the 2022 Historic Zandvoort Grand Prix competing in the Masters Endurance Legends, organised by Masters Historic Racing, in a Duqueine-run Norma M30.
 He won both races in his G2/P3 class and finished on the overall podium against higher class machinery in race 1.